RussianMiningCoin/rmcd/Builds/VisualStudio2017/README.md

 Windows](README.md#optional-install-cmake-for-windows).
 We do not recommend mixing this method with the integrated CMake method for the same repository clone.
-Assuming you included the cmake executable folder in your path, execute the following commands within your `rippled` cloned repository:
+Assuming you included the cmake executable folder in your path, execute the following commands within your `rmcd` cloned repository:

 ```
 mkdir build\cmake